CletsyMedia/alx-system_engineering-devops/command_line_for_the_win/README.md

 7. **Push to GitHub:**
    - Push the transferred screenshots to GitHub as per the initial requirements.

-With these steps above, you have successfully completed the **Command Line For Win Challenge**👌.
+With these steps above, you have successfully completed the **Command Line For Win Challenge**👌👌👌.

 ## Feedback 📢🚀